-CPLP Assistance Options Borrower Benefits & Requirements: Option A: Home Buyer Loan + SystemVisionTM + optional Green Building Option B: Home Buyer Loan only Option C: SystemVisionTM Only Assistance + optional Green Building Option D: IDA Matching Funds Maximum Financing Available Up to 25% sales price with NC Home Advantage MortgageTM or Up to 10% when used with USDA 502 loan Not to Exceed \$50,000 Up to 25% sales price with NC Home Advantage MortgageTM or Up to 10% when used with USDA 502 loan) Not to Exceed \$50,000 \$1,000 \$1,000 minimum \$2,000 maximum CPLP is 2nd source of Match Funds (2:1) for Borrower's IDA Savings.
-A local match is required Type of Assistance Subordinate, deferred PMT loan, typically a 2nd mortgage Subordinate, deferred PMT loan, typically a 2nd mortgage Down Payment Assistance, deferred PMT, forgivable, 2nd mortgage Matching funds to be used for home purchase only Interest 0% 0% 0% n/a Term 30 yrs.
+~ Effective 1-1-2025 - SystemVisionTM Only Assistance is no longer available Borrower Benefits & Requirements: Option A: Home Buyer Loan + SystemVisionTM + optional Green Building Option B : Home Buyer Loan only Option C: IDA Matching Funds Maximum Financing Available Up to 25% sales price with NC Home Advantage MortgageTM or Up to 10% when used with USDA 502 loan Not to Exceed \$50,000 Up to 25% sales price with NC Home Advantage MortgageTM or Up to 10% when used with USDA 502 loan) Not to Exceed \$50,000 \$1,000 minimum \$2,000 maximum CPLP is 2nd source of Match Funds (2:1) for Borrower's IDA Savings.
+A local match is required Type of Assistance Subordinate, deferred PMT loan, typically a 2nd mortgage Subordinate, deferred PMT loan, typically a 2nd mortgage Matching funds to be used for home purchase only Interest 0% 0% n/a Term 30 yrs.
 (30 or 33 yrs.
 If used with a USDA 502 Direct loan) matches term of 1 ST mortgage 30 yrs.
-(30 or 33 yrs. if used with a USDA 502 Direct loan) matches term of 1 ST mortgage 5 years 20% forgiven per year n/a Maximum Sales Price of Home: 95% of Area Median Sales Price 95% of Area Median Sales Price 95% of Area Median Sales Price 95% of Area Median Sales Price Type of Home: New and Existing Single-family homes New and Existing Single-family homes New and Existing Single-family homes New and Existing Single-family homes 1 ST Mortgage Product NC Home AdvantageTM or USDA 502 Direct Ioan NC Home AdvantageTM or USDA 502 Direct Ioan NC Home AdvantageTM or USDA 502 Direct Ioan NC Home AdvantageTM or USDA 502 Direct Ioan
+(30 or 33 yrs. if used with a USDA 502 Direct loan) matches term of 1 ST mortgage n/a Maximum Sales Price of Home: 95% of Area Median Sales Price 95% of Area Median Sales Price 95% of Area Median Sales Price Type of Home: New and Existing Single-family homes New and Existing Single- family homes New and Existing Single- family homes 1 ^{s⊤} Mortgage Product NC Home AdvantageTM or USDA 502 Direct Ioan NC Home AdvantageTM or USDA 502 Direct Ioan NC Home AdvantageTM or USDA 502 Direct Ioan